ecamo19/learning_book/docs/how_to/program_in_cpp.md

 C++ is object oriented language.
 Think as a object with specific characteristic that define it.
 Like a dog or a light switch.

 A dog has 4 legs, barks and has furry tail.
-In this example the collection of states (4 legs, barks and has furry tail) are called __type__
+In this example the collection of states (4 legs, barks and has furry tail) define the  __type__ called dog

+C++ is a strongly typed language, meaning each object has a predefined data type.